focus-trap/focus-trap-react/README.md

 #### children

 > ⚠️ The `<FocusTrap>` component requires a __single__ child, and this child must __forward refs__ onto the element which will ultimately be considered the trap's container.
 Since React does not provide for a way to forward refs to class-based components, this means the child must be a __functional__ component that uses the `React.forwardRef()` API.
+>
+> If you must use a __class__-based component as the trap's container, then you will need to get your own ref to it upon render, and use the `containerElements` prop (initially set to an empty array `[]`) in order to provide the ref's element to it once updated by React (hint: use a [callback ref](https://reactjs.org/docs/refs-and-the-dom.html#callback-refs)).

 > 💬 The child is ignored (but still rendered) if the `containerElements` prop is used to imperatively provide trap container elements.